laidav/security-analysis/retail/BBY/BBY Analysis.md

 In the past decade, BBY's has adapted to the e-commerce world where many of their brick-and-mortar competitors have failed.
 Through innovation and excellent capital management, BBY has been able to create sustainable growth, while steadily rewarding shareholders via a sensible buyback and dividend policy.

+Our target price is based a slightly higher cost of capital to mitigate risks involving BBY's narrow moat and economic uncertainty regarding consumer spending.

 - <b>Buy at $86.35 (based on 7.5% cost of capital)</b>
 ![DCF](https://dsm01pap006files.storage.live.com/y4mCEv6nFIJF5_BR4t_KDRvsImgOboCLtya54MJ4NFyY91XBydrXLGcQketvfw0rRV7WlofLBIhNL7MK4qZlzAYABUt7ZmpYfTFcdANH7Q_MvPiH5OkzpnAOnOWRHEF8yF03uPHni6ojwN_a0rbm6bfGiEtZjUyEJ--k19yl0g2Zct4ZKUekGvbbaKgxyhB1o-u?width=1265&height=334&cropmode=none)